robroc/montreal-mapping-tutorial/README.md

 Again, copy your data to a new sheet.

 Let's get rid of those number codes.
 They're useless to us now.
 We want to just keep all the text after the space following the numbers.

 Right click on the column B label (the letter B) and choose `Insert`.
 It will add a blank column.
 Write in this formula on B2:

-**=MID(A2, FIND(“ “,A2)+1, LEN(A2))**
+**=MID(A2, FIND(" ",A2)+1, LEN(A2))**

 Again, let`s break this down:

-FIND(“ “,A2)  - this will return the position of the first space in A2.
+FIND(" ",A2)  - this will return the position of the first space in A2.
 If the text in A2 is “11 Farms”, it will return 3.

-=MID(A2, FIND(“ “,A2)+1  …   -  this will start copying the text in A2 starting at the first space.
+=MID(A2, FIND(" ",A2)+1  …   -  this will start copying the text in A2 starting at the first space.
 But we don't want that space.
 The +1 makes sure we don't capture it.
 That is, we want to start at one position after the space.
 Using the example above, this would make it 4.

-=MID(A2, FIND(“ “,A2)+1, LEN(A2))  - The LEN function makes sure we copy everything until the end, no matter how long the text is.
+=MID(A2, FIND(" ",A2)+1, LEN(A2))  - The LEN function makes sure we copy everything until the end, no matter how long the text is.

 Copy that formula down the column (remember the little black box on the bottom right?).
 You should have the values in Column A without the number codes.
 Copy that column you just populated.
 Select A1, right-click and choose `Paste Special` and `Values only`.
 This ensures you only paste the values of the cells and not the formulas you wrote.
 Notice how the industry names on the bottom row also changed to the cleaner version.

 Now let's get rid of the (ville) and (arrondissement) qualifiers next to each region name in the top row.
 Select all of Row 1 and bring up the `Find` dialog.
 It's in the Edit menu or Ctrl-F (Command-F on Mac).

 Choose the `Find and replace` option.
-In the `Find` box, type in “ (*)”.
+In the `Find` box, type in ` (*)`.
 This means: find a space, an open parenthesis, anything that follows it until a close parenthesis.
+In Google Spreadsheet, you might need to use this regular expression: ` \(.+\)` (if you don't know what regular exressions are, Google it.
+It's a useful thing to know for data cleanup).

 In the `Replace` box, put nothing.
 Choose `Replace all`.
 All clean.

 ## 6. Prepare the data for mapping